Getting Heat Into Your Home

 The Zone Manifold

 A tank of efficiently heated water won’t do much heating unless it can be distributed effectively to the zones.
 For this we use a Zone Manifold.
-This is simply a factory built manifold containing all the gauges, valves, pump flanges, etc. necessary to mount multiple circulator pumps in one central location.
+This is simply a factory built manifold containing all the gauges, valves, pump flanges, etc. necessary to mount multiple circulating pumps in one central location.
 It’s normally installed very near the heat source so that any pump, when activated by a signal from the zone, can draw hot water and send it to the floor.

 If for some reason, the Zone Manifold must be located more than six feet (three feet for on-demand units) from the heat source, the pipe size between heat source and manifold should be increased in direct proportion to the distance.
 Contact one of our technicians for specifics and never use any piping material except copper to connect the heater to the Zone Manifold, i.e. never use PEX, PVC, ABS, black iron, or garden hose for this purpose.